edgedb/easy-edgedb/chapter7/index.md

 The opposite of `optional` is `required`, but `required` is the default so you don't need to write it.

 Putting all this together ends up with a query like the following.
-Note that we want to check to see if the optional query `exists`, and to filter for `ilike '%'` if it doesn't (that is, to match everything).
+Note that we want to check to see if the optional parameter `exists`, and to only filter on the required parameter if it doesn't.

 ```edgeql
 with